Is it bad to take melatonin?

 Melatonin and Sleep?
 Good questions.
 Everyone has had a tough time sleeping at one time or another in their life.
 Have you ever been tempted to try melatonin?
 We weren’t sure what the story was about Melatonin.
-So we researched some articles on it.
+So we researched some articles

 Here’s what we found:

 What is Melatonin?
 Mia Finkelston, MD, a board-certified family physician explains;